inikulin/parse5/docs/05_api_reference.md

 <a name="TreeAdapter.adoptAttributes"></a>
 ### TreeAdapter.adoptAttributes(recipientNode, attrs)
 Copies attributes to the given node.
-Only those nodes which are not yet present in the node are copied.
+Only attributes that are not yet present in the node are copied.

 **Kind**: static method of <code>[TreeAdapter](#TreeAdapter)</code>
 **See**: [default implementation.](https://github.com/inikulin/parse5/blob/tree-adapter-docs-rev/lib/tree_adapters/default.js#L270)